• Skip to primary navigation

 • 1 part: simple syrup

-Sweet cream by itself can just be mixed with a spoon and poured over a drink.
-However, if you wish to make it into a cold foam (the foam that sits on top of many cold brew drinks), you'll need to blend the sweet cream in a high powdered blender for about 45 seconds.
+However, if you wish to make it into sweet cream cold foam (the foam that sits on top of many cold brew drinks), you'll need to blend it in a high powdered blender for about 45 seconds.

 Ingredients You'll Need